foxglove/docs/docs/13-webhooks/0-introduction.md

 Webhooks deliver POST requests to an HTTPS endpoint of your application.
 Your endpoint must be accessible over the public internet.

+Your endpoint must respond quickly to HTTPS requests.
+A response time over 5 seconds is considered a timeout and the delivery may be retried.

 ### Webhooks

 A webhook subscribes your endpoint to notifications for a set of event types.